15 things to do with kids at Put-in-Bay

 11. Put-in-Bay’s Walking Trails (FREE OF CHARGE)

 Put-in-Bay is blessed to have numerous walking trails in areas protected from development.
 These trails have been preserved in their natural state.
-The trails are varying in length and an easy walk.
-Trails are well marked and located thought the island with ample golf cart parking at the start of the trail.
+The trails vary in length and are easy to walk.
+Trails are well-marked and located throughout the island, with ample golf cart parking at the start of the course.
 The trails are a favorite for Put-in-Bay Birdwatching and counts, an annual event.
+Get in touch with nature as one of the things to do with kids at Put-in-Bay,

 12. Parasailing at Put-in-Bay

-Located at the docks next to the Boardwalk Restaurant the Put-in-Bay parasailing adventure can be enjoyed tandem by parent and child or together.
+Located at the docks next to the Boardwalk Restaurant, the Put-in-Bay parasailing adventure can be enjoyed tandem by parents and children or together.
 Ride high 1000 feet above the water for stunning views of the Put-in-Bay Harbor & Lake Erie basin.
 One of our favorite things to do with kids at Put-in-Bay because we get to have fun too!

 13. Lake Erie Islands Historical Museum

-This small museum is loaded with island history and artifacts that will appeal to children and adults alike.
+This small museum has island history and artifacts that will appeal to children and adults alike.
 A 15-minute video begins the tour.
-Learn how early settlers lived and built on the island before modern day aircraft and ferry boats.
+Learn how early settlers lived and built on the island before modern-day aircraft and ferry boats.
 For those wanting to take home a piece of Put-in-Bay History, a resale shop is also located at the facility.

 14. Put-in-Bay Chocolate Museum

 This is one museum everyone wants a bite of!
-Learn the history of chocolate with informational exhibits and antiques from early years of chocolate production.
-The museums sells handmade chocolates, homemade ice cream and super thick milkshakes!
+Learn the history of chocolate with informational exhibits and antiques from the early years of chocolate production.
+The museum sells handmade chocolates, homemade ice cream, and super thick milkshakes!

 15. Perry’s Cave at Put-in-Bay

 Perry’s Cave is registered as a Natural Landmark in Ohio.
 The natural limestone cave is drenched in Put-in-Bay history and tradition.
-Sitting 52 feet below the surface of South Bass Island, it is 208 feet long, 165 wide and was discovered in 1813.
+Sitting 52 feet below the surface of South Bass Island, it is 208 feet long and 165 wide and was discovered in 1813.
 The cave has impressive stalagmites and stalactites and walls covered in Cave Pearls.
-The temperature remains a consistent 50 degrees year round and the cave has an underground lake.
-Guided tours are offered along with a gift shop where cave related souvenirs are available.
-The cave is located at the Perry’s Family Fun Center.
+The temperature remains a consistent 50 degrees year-round, and the shelter has an underground lake.
+Guided tours are offered along with a gift shop where cave-related souvenirs are available.
+The cave is located at Perry’s Family Fun Center.

 Of course, there are many more things to do with kids at Put-in-Bay, and many of our readers have submitted their can’t miss things to do at Put-in-Bay.
 What are your favorites?